 We have built a radiotherapeutic platform with the potential to overcome these challenges by directing higher, more powerful radiation doses at the tumor – and only the tumor.
 By minimizing radiation exposure to healthy tissues while simultaneously maximizing efficacy, we hope to reduce the toxicity of radiation for patients, improving their quality of life and giving them more time to enjoy it.

-Rhenium is a versatile radioisotope (radioactive isotope) that emits beta energy with a short (90-hour) half-life and sufficient energy for destroying tumor tissue – as well as a gamma energy with photons for live imaging through the treatment process.
+Rhenium is a versatile radioisotope (radioactive isotope) that emits beta energy with a short half-life (17 to 90 hours) and sufficient energy for destroying tumor tissue – as well as a gamma energy with photons for live imaging through the treatment process.
 We leverage two different radioisotopes, Rhenium-186 and Rhenium-188, which offer unique physical properties for treating various tumor sizes and types.1

-Nuclear reactor-produced 1.8 mm average radiation path length of beta energy Suitable for treating small and medium tumors
+Nuclear reactor-produced 1.8 mm average radiation path length of beta energy.
+Suitable for treating small and medium size tumors.

-Generator-produced for quick availability 3.1 mm average radiation path length of beta energy Suitable for large tumors
+Generator-produced for quick availability 3.1 mm average radiation path length of beta energy.
+Suitable for treating large size tumors.

 BMEDA is a specially developed small molecule that chelates with Rhenium and enables us to efficiently load it into the interior of a nanoliposome structure.